jonatancisneros/TransferLearningTFM/README.md

 ## How do I use the application?
-The following (video) [https://www.youtube.com/watch?v=sKn2nvj3qBE&feature=youtu.be] shows the live application and sample commands.
+The following (video)[https://www.youtube.com/watch?v=sKn2nvj3qBE&feature=youtu.be] shows the live application and sample commands.

 ## How does it work?

-The project uses [transfer learning] (https://en.wikipedia.org/wiki/Transfer_learning), a technique that leverages the knowledge acquired from an existing model and then uses this knoledge for a didderent purpose.
+The project uses [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning), a technique that leverages the knowledge acquired from an existing model and then uses this knoledge for a didderent purpose.

 ![Sample image](https://tfmkschool.blob.core.windows.net/tfm/3_1637137022949233882_3f90f26a-a103-4a2d-acbd-b4afe48bd898.png)